seanclifford/inat-dev-setup/README.md

 ```

 #### Install dependencies
-Run the `setup.sh` script from the terminal:
+Run this from the terminal:
 ```
-. setup.sh
+. setup_dependencies.sh
 ```
 This will:
 - Pull down the inaturalist and iNaturalistAPI repositories into sibling folders